 Scripps Institution of Oceanography, at University of California, San Diego, is one of the oldest, largest and most important centers for global science research and education in the world.
 The National Research Council has ranked Scripps first in faculty quality among oceanography programs nationwide.
 Now in its second century of discovery, the scientific scope of the institution has grown to include biological, physical, chemical, geological, geophysical and atmospheric studies of the earth as a system.
 Hundreds of research programs covering a wide range of scientific areas are under way today in 65 countries.
 The institution has a staff of about 1,300, and annual expenditures of approximately $162 million from federal, state and private sources.
 Scripps operates one of the largest U.S. academic fleets with four oceanographic research ships and one research platform for worldwide exploration.

 International Agreements and Memorandum of Understanding are reviewed and approved by our Contracts and Grants office and signed in the Office of the Vice Chancellor for Marine Science.
 Please allow as much advance notice as possible, as negotiating with foreign universities and governments can be a lengthy process.

 For more information, consult Brandi Bangle, Assistant to the Director and International Relations Coordinator at Scripps Institution of Oceanography.
 Brandi can be reached by email at: email@example.com.

-For more information on establishing an international agreement, contact Michelle Hermas (email@example.com), Director of International Affairs.
+For more information on establishing a general campus international agreement, contact Michelle Hermas (firstname.lastname@example.org), Director of International Affairs.
 Our office will provide the information you need to get started and will work with you through each step of the agreement development process.